 Systems to eliminate chloramines

-For waterborne mono- and di-chloramines, there may not be anything more effective at point-of-contact destruction than Ultra-Violet (UV).
-The problem is, UV is in the pump room, and has to wait for water to circulate through it.
+For waterborne mono-, di- and still-aqueous trichloramines, medium pressure Ultra-Violet (UV) is a very effective destroyer.
+Even low pressure UV can destroy monochloramine (but lacks the wavelengths to destroy dichloramine or trichloramine).
+The downside of UV is that it is located in the pump room, and has to wait for water to circulate through it.
 It can only kill what it sees, and if your pool has poor circulation or a high bather load (or both), UV may not be able to keep up.
+This is what we refer to as a point-of-contact system.
 That said, it's incredibly effective at what it does.

 An alternative to UV is Ozone (O3), which actually flows into circulation with a short lifetime, and primarily disinfects and oxidizes in a contact chamber in the pump room.
 Here again, ozone is a point-of-contact system, and is at the mercy of the pool's circulation.
-When set up and operated properly, ozone is an incredible oxidizer.
-The thing about ozone, however, is that it can be a strong irritant to humans.
-Ozone manufacturers have a de-gassing function on their systems, so the ozone does not get out into the air within the pool area.
-Despite de-gassing, it is difficult to guarantee that ozone will not off-gas in the breathing zone.
-But nevertheless, upon contact with waterborne chloramines, ozone can be very effective.
+When set up and operated properly, ozone is an incredible oxidizer that can destroy not only chloramines, but the nitrogen compounds that lead their creation, like ammonia itself, and urea.
+In fact, ozone is one of the most effective natural oxidizers and disinfectants on the planet.

 Recently, the concept of introducing purified, concentrated Oxygen (O2) into micro-bubbles has come to market.
 The process is referred to as Hyper-Dissolved Oxygen (HDO).
 While pure oxygen is a relatively weak oxidizer compared to HOCl and Ozone, HDO puts oxygen into solution and sends it out to the pool.
 The bubbles are literally so small they can stay in solution for days.
 This allows HDO to create a residual of high levels of oxygen, which supplements chlorine and enzymes.
 We also have personal experience swimming in a pool with HDO, and the impact on indoor air quality and water quality was obvious.
 The byproduct is pure oxygen that eventually off-gasses from the water, which provides oxygen to the breathing zone of swimmers.